 Using Discrete Choice Experiments in Health Economics Course

 The Health Economics Research Unit (HERU) has been teaching short courses on Discrete Choice Experiments (DCEs) since 2003.
-This course covers the theoretical and practical issues of DCEs in health economics and in 2020 will take place over three days from the 11th to the 13th November at the Park Inn by Radisson Hotel, Aberdeen.
-The course takes place annually and was fully booked for 2019.
+This course covers the theoretical and practical issues of DCEs in health economics.
+The course usually takes place annually over three days in Aberdeen.

 What does this course provide?

 An introduction to the theoretical basis for, and development and application of, DCEs.

 Thorough and step by step guide to all stages in the design of DCE surveys, including attribute and level selection, experimental design, survey design and implementation, data management, and data analysis and interpretation.